 Eating is about more than hunger and fullness.
 It’s about more than nutrition.
 Not only is it OK to actually enjoy and receive pleasure from eating, it’s a good thing!

 So many people feel ashamed when they enjoy eating.
 They think, “If it’s not green and I don’t hate it, then it can’t be healthy for me”.
 What if I told you there is so much more to the healthfulness of a food than its nutrient content?
-Liking the food you eat, thinking it’s tasty and feeling satisfied when you eat it all contribute to your overall health.
+Liking the food you eat, enjoying its flavor and feeling satisfied when you eat it all contribute to your overall health!

 It’s OK to gain pleasure from food and its deliciousness.